 Please visit the Kumano Hongu Taisha shrine office to register for the ceremony.

 NOTE: The ceremony may not be available on all days, in those instances something else will be substituted.

 Dual Pilgrim Certificate of Completion

-For Dual Pilgrims registereing at either Kumano Hongu Heritage Center or the Information Center next to the Kii-Tanabe station, a completion certificate is presented.
+For Dual Pilgrims registering at either Kumano Hongu Heritage Center or the Tanabe Tourist Information Center next to the Kii-Tanabe station, a completion certificate is presented.

 This certificate is from the Head Priest of the Kumano Hongu Taisha Grand Shrine to offer gratitude and congratulations to Dual Pilgrims.

 The certificate is made from local Washi Japanese handmade paper and features the character for “Way” in the background.
-This character has written by the Head Priest personally.
+This character was written by the Head Priest personally.

 Dual Pilgrim List

 For those Dual Pilgrims that wish to share their experiences, voluntary inclusion on our Dual Pilgrim website is possible.